ccsyd/CC_SYD_02_OculusRift/README.md

 Getting all the libraries and headers set up can be a little annoying.
 Here are some rough instructions for Max OS X:

-- XCode - use project generator
+- XCode - use project generator, include the ofxOculusDK2 addon
 - in Xcode folder list addons/ofxOculusDF2, delete 'lib' folder

 - Edit Project.xcconfig: